Brouwer, Brodziak help Blues even series

-SAN JOSE, Calif. -- Troy Brouwer has proven to be a good closer in the 2016 NHL playoffs.

-The St. Louis Blues needed a starter Saturday night, and their right wing did that expertly as well.

-Brouwer and center Kyle Brodziak scored two goals apiece, powering the Blues to a 6-3 victory over the San Jose Sharks, evening the best-of-seven Western Conference finals at two games apiece.
+(The Sports Xchange) - Troy Brouwer and Kyle Brodziak each scored two goals to power the St. Louis Blues to a 6-3 victory over the San Jose Sharks on Saturday, evening the best-of-seven Western Conference finals series at two games apiece.

-“We came here to win a hockey game, and we did,” Blues coach Ken Hitchcock said of the aftermath of losing the home-ice advantage by virtue of splitting the first two games in St. Louis.
-“Now we’re taking it back to our fans.”

-Brouwer, the hero of Game 7 wins over Chicago and Dallas that propelled the Blues into the Western finals, ended Sharks goalie Martin Jones’ two-game shutout streak with a one-timer from in front of the net just 6:14 into the game.
+Brouwer, who had totaled five goals in the Blues’ first 17 games, ended Sharks goalie Martin Jones’ two-game shutout streak with a one-timer from in front of the net 6:14 into the game.

 He came back to add the clincher at the 3:55 mark of the third period, deflecting a shot from the point by Alexander Steen past James Reimer, who had replaced Jones in the second period.